Getting Started Guide: 6 Best Practices for SaaS Management

 Deploy a Single Sign On solution (SSO)

-Many SaaS tools offer the ability to setup their accounts access using SSO.
-Connecting as many SaaS applications to your SSO provider will bring you better security and granular control over SaaS application access.
+Many SaaS tools offer the ability to connect to SSO solutions.
+Connecting as many SaaS applications to your SSO provider will ensure better security and more granular control over users' SaaS application access.

-For more information and tips about implementing a SSO solution, checkout this guide.
+Note 💡: For more information and tips about implementing an SSO solution, check out this guide.

-Having an accurate and up-to-date list of all your SaaS suppliers is necessary in order to understand which customer data you share, including whether you share PII (Personal Identified Information) or any other sensitive data.
-By verifying that the compliance statements of the various SaaS vendors align with your company standards, you can be confident that you are compliant and that your customers’ data is safe.
+Having an accurate and up-to-date list of all your SaaS suppliers is necessary in order to understand which customer data you share, such as PII (Personal Identified Information) or any other sensitive data.
+By verifying that the compliance statements of your various SaaS vendors align with your company standards, you can be confident that you are compliant and your customers' data is safe.

 View the granted permission levels

-When your employees sign up to SaaS tools, they might be required by the SaaS providers to grant access to their account.
-This is very common when employees sign up or login using OAuth 2.0 protocol, which is widely used in tools like G-suite, Office-365, Slack, and more.
+When your employees sign up for SaaS tools, they might be required by the SaaS providers to grant access to their accounts.
+This is very common when employees sign up or log in using the OAuth 2.0 protocol, which is widely used in tools like G-suite, Office-365, Slack, and more.